Anonymous proxy

-There are many reasons for using anonymizers, such as minimizing risk, prevention of identity theft, or protecting search histories from public disclosure.

-Some countries apply heavy censorship on the internet.
-Anonymizers can help to allow free access to all of the internet content, but they cannot help against persecution for accessing the anonymizer website itself.
-Furthermore, as information itself about anonymizer websites are banned in those countries, users are wary that they may be falling into a government-set trap.
+Reasons for using anonymizers include minimizing risk, prevention of identity theft, or protecting search histories from public disclosure.
+Some countries apply heavy censorship on the internet via geo-blocking.
+Anonymizers can help to allow free access to all of the internet content, but they cannot help against persecution for accessing the anonymizer itself.
+As information itself about anonymizers may be banned in those countries, governments may create fake website to entrap users.
+Anonymizers are also used to avoid targeted marketing and information and to get a more objective view of information.